cshum/vipsgen/README.md

 ### How Code Generation Works

-The generation process involves multiple layers to overcome CGO limitations and provide a type-safe, idiomatic Go API:
+The generation process involves multiple layers to provide a type-safe, idiomatic Go API:

 1. **Introspection Analysis**: vipsgen uses GObject introspection to analyze the libvips API, extracting operation metadata, argument types, and enum definitions.

-2. **Multi-Layer Generation**: To create type-safe, idiomatic Go APIs from libvips' dynamic parameter system, vipsgen creates a layered approach that handles both required and optional parameters.
+2. **Multi-Layer Generation**: To create type-safe, idiomatic Go APIs from libvips dynamic parameter system, vipsgen creates a layered approach that handles both required and optional parameters.

 3. **Type-Safe Bindings**: The generated code is fully type-safe with proper Go types, structs, and enums based on centralized introspection data.